Passive interferometric symmetries of multimode Gaussian pure states: Motivation and background

-Multiplying both sides of this equation by $(\mathbf{I}-i\mathbf{Z})^{-1}$ results in the expression
+Multiplying both sides of this equation by $(\mat \id-i\mat Z)^{-1}$ results in the expression

-For $\mathbf{K}$ defined through Equation (\ref{K}), the state defined by $\mathbf{K}$ is the same as the state defined by $\mathbf{Z}$ ($\ket{\phi_{\mathbf{K}}}=\ket{\psi_{\mathbf{Z}}}$) and thus, we can write the nullifier relation for a Gaussian pure state on $n$ qumodes in terms of $\mathbf{K}$:
+For $\mat K$ defined through Equation (\ref{K}), the state defined by $\mat K$ is the same as the state defined by $\mat Z$ ($\ket{\phi_{\mat K}}=\ket{\psi_{\mat Z}}$) and thus, we can write the nullifier relation for a Gaussian pure state on $n$ qumodes in terms of $\mat K$:

-This is written in terms of the column vectors of annihilation and creation operators $\mathbf{\hat{a}}=(\hat{a}_1,...,\hat{a}_n)^T$ and $\mathbf{\hat{a}}^{\dagger}=(\hat{a}^{\dagger}_1,...,\hat{a}^{\dagger}_n)^T$.
+This is written in terms of the column vectors of annihilation and creation operators $\opvec a=(\op a_1,\dotsc,\op a_n)^\tp$ and $\opvec a^\dag=(\op a^\dag_1,\dotsc,\op a^\dag_n)^\tp$.

-Now that we have provided the reader with the relevant graphical formalism for Gaussian pure states as well as the nullifier relations in terms of the adjacency matrix $\mathbf{K}$, we proceed to define Schwinger nullifiers for Gaussian pure states and what these entail.
-We then present the main result of this paper, which is a mathematical connection between the adjacency matrix for a Gaussian pure state and the corresponding Schwinger nullifiers.
+Now that we have provided the reader with the relevant graphical formalism for Gaussian pure states as well as the nullifier relations in terms of the adjacency matrix $\mat K$, we proceed to define Schwinger nullifiers for Gaussian pure states, the interferometric symmetries they generate, and several applications of this idea.